-The total expenses paid to or on behalf of the Corporation members during the year were £388 relating to two governors (2019 - £140 relating to one governor).
+The total expenses paid to or on behalf of the Corporation members during the year were £ nil (2020 - £388 relating to two governors).
 This represents travel and subsistence expenses and other out of pocket expenses incurred in attending Governor meetings or Governor training events.